2026 Election Threats

 Counting & certification risk

-Claims of irregularities could be used to justify seizure of ballots or machines, federal investigations during vote counting, or political pressure on state and local officials — disrupting the chain of custody needed for accurate results.
+Claims of irregularities could be used to justify seizure of ballots or machines, unwarranted federal investigations during vote counting, or political pressure on state and local officials — disrupting the “best practice” ballot chain of custody needed to ensure accurate results.
 In a close election, certification disputes in even a small number of districts could delay or prevent the seating of duly elected members of Congress on January 3, 2027.

 Legislation to Watch